jakubpolak/CMS/README.md

 ## Slugs

-In order to enable slugs for a new entity it is needed to update your model, SlugService and Administration.
+In order to enable slugs for a new entity it is needed to update your Model, SlugService, Controller and Controllers's view.

 ### Model